Linaro/website/_posts/current/blog/2024-01-05-qualcomm-and-linaro-enable-latest-flagship-snapdragon-compute-soc.md

 * Compute Reference Device (CRD) board support, with coverage of all the drivers above
 * Qualcomm Compute Platform (QCP) board support, also covering the drivers above

-At the time of writing this, the interconnects, pinctrl and power domains have already been merged.
+At the time of writing, the interconnects, pinctrl and power domains have already been merged.

 Patches for the remaining features are already under review; they include support for: